soazcomms/soazcomms.github.io/README.md

 * ### Step 2
 DSN-process_data looks for data in DSNdata/NEW.
 If it finds data there, it runs [DSN_python](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSN_V03.py) on each file to calculate chisquared, moonalt and LST.
-1. For each file DSN_python creates a .csv file in DSNdata/INFLUX, e.g. INF-DSNnnn_SiteName_yy.csv.
+1. For each file, DSN_python writes a .csv file in DSNdata/INFLUX, e.g. INF-DSNnnn_SiteName_yy.csv.
-2. DSN_python also writes to a .csv file with UTC, SQM, lum, chisquared, moonalt and LST to DSNdata/BOX.
+2. For each file, DSN_python writes a .csv file with UTC, SQM, lum, chisquared, moonalt and LST to DSNdata/BOX.
+These files are an archive of processed data.
 * ### Step 3
 The .csv format is appropriate for input to influxDB, which feeds into Grafana for visualization.
 Each .csv file is uploaded into